2025–26 Notre Dame Fighting Irish men's basketball team

-The 2025–26 Notre Dame Fighting Irish men's basketball team represents the University of Notre Dame, located in Notre Dame, Indiana, in the 2025–26 NCAA Division I men's basketball season.
-The team is led by head coach Micah Shrewsberry in his third season as head coach and play home games at the on-campus Joyce Center as members of the Atlantic Coast Conference (ACC).
+The 2025–26 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame, located in Notre Dame, Indiana, in the 2025–26 NCAA Division I men's basketball season.
+The team was led by head coach Micah Shrewsberry in his third season as head coach and played home games at the on-campus Joyce Center as members of the Atlantic Coast Conference (ACC).